huggingface/pytorch-image-models/README.md

 * Stable releases are 0.6.x and available by normal pip install or clone from [0.6.x](https://github.com/rwightman/pytorch-image-models/tree/0.6.x) branch.

 ### March 31, 2023
 * Add EVA-02 MIM pretrained and fine-tuned weights, push to HF hub and update model cards for all EVA models.
-First model over 90%!
+First model over 90% top-1 (99% top-5)!
+Check out the original code & weights at https://github.com/baaivision/EVA for more details on their work blending MIM, CLIP w/ many model, dataset, and train recipe tweaks.

 | model                                              |top1  |top5  |param_count|img_size|
 |----------------------------------------------------|------|------|-----------|--------|